ocarmo/A.thaliana_RHMN1_condensates/README.md

 ## Reproducing workflow <b id="f21"></b>
 ### Prerequisites
-Packages required for Python scripts can be accessed in the ```environment.yml``` file available in each analysis folder.
+Packages required for Python scripts can be accessed in the ```environment.yml``` file.
 To create a new conda environment containing all packages, run ```conda create -f environment.yml```.

 ### Workflow
-To view analysis results, including masks and validated object classification, all processing steps available as an open-access [Zenodo dataset](https://zenodo.org/record/15253472).
-To reproduce analysis presented in the manuscript run the ```0_data_retrieval.py``` script for the analysis workflow of interest.
+To view analysis results, including masks and validated object classification, all processing steps are available as an open-access [Zenodo dataset](https://zenodo.org/record/15253472).
+To reproduce the analysis presented in the manuscript, run the ```0_data_retrieval.py``` script for the analysis workflow of interest.
 The data retrieval script downloads and unzips the original images along with their masks and summary tables.
 Analysis for the paper was conducted by running the scripts in the enumerated order.
 To regenerate these results yourself, run the code in the order indicated by the script number for each folder.

 ## References